| | | Section K (26/12/08

 to fully closed position.
 Connect up choke control.
 Tappet and ignition

 settings are as standard.
+The

 S.U. carburettors are of the automatically expanding choke type, in which